Real-Time Detection of Unmodelled Gravitational-Wave Transients Using Convolutional Neural Networks: Abstract

 \section{Abstract}

 Convolutional Neural Networks (CNNs) have demonstrated potential for the real-time analysis of data from gravitational-wave detector networks for the specific case of signals from coalescing compact-object binaries such as black-hole binaries.
-Unfortunately, training these CNNs requires a precise model of the target signal; they are therefore not applicable to a wide class of potential gravitational-wave sources, such as core-collapse supernovae and long gamma-ray bursts, where unknown physics or computational limitations prevent the development of comprehensive signal models.
-We demonstrate for the first time a CNN with the ability to detect generic signals -- those without a precise model -- with sensitivity across a wide parameter space.
+Unfortunately, CNNs presented to date have required a precise model of the target signal for training.
+Such CNNs are therefore not applicable to detecting generic gravitational-wave transients from unknown sources, and may be unreliable for anticipated sources such as core-collapse supernovae and long gamma-ray bursts, where unknown physics or computational limitations prevent the development of robust, accurate signal models.
+We demonstrate for the first time a CNN analysis pipeline with the ability to detect generic signals -- those without a precise model -- with sensitivity across a wide parameter space.
 Our CNN has a novel structure that uses not only the network strain data but also the Pearson cross-correlation between detectors to distinguish correlated gravitational-wave signals from uncorrelated noise transients.
-We demonstrate the efficacy of our CNN using data from the second LIGO-Virgo observing run, and show that it has sensitivity comparable to that of the ``gold-standard'' transient searches currently used by LIGO-Virgo, at extremely low (order of 1 second) latency and using only a fraction of the computing power required by existing searches, allowing our models the possibility of true real-time detection of gravitational-wave transients associated with gamma-ray bursts, core-collapse supernovae, and other relativistic astrophysical phenomena.
+We demonstrate the efficacy of our CNN using data from the second LIGO-Virgo observing run.
+We show that it has sensitivity approaching that of the ``gold-standard'' unmodeled transient searches currently used by LIGO-Virgo, at extremely low (order of 1 second) latency and using only a fraction of the computing power required by existing searches, allowing our models the possibility of true real-time detection of gravitational-wave transients associated with gamma-ray bursts, core-collapse supernovae, and other relativistic astrophysical phenomena.